aryakgupta/erp-edu/odoo/doc/howtos/backend.rst

 The server is stopped by hitting ``Ctrl-C`` twice from the terminal, or by killing the corresponding OS process.

-Build an Odoo module
+Build an ERP module
 ====================

 Both server and client extensions are packaged as *modules* which are optionally loaded in a *database*.

-Odoo modules can either add brand new business logic to an Odoo system, or alter and extend existing business logic: a module can be created to add your country's accounting rules to Odoo's generic accounting support, while the next module adds support for real-time visualisation of a bus fleet.
+ERP modules can either add brand new business logic to an ERP system, or alter and extend existing business logic: a module can be created to add your country's accounting rules to ERP's generic accounting support, while the next module adds support for real-time visualisation of a bus fleet.

-Everything in Odoo thus starts and ends with modules.
+Everything in ERP thus starts and ends with modules.

 Composition of a module
 -----------------------

-An Odoo module can contain a number of elements:
+An ERP module can contain a number of elements:

 Business objects
-    declared as Python classes, these resources are automatically persisted by Odoo based on their configuration
+    declared as Python classes, these resources are automatically persisted by ERP based on their configuration

 Data files
     XML or CSV files declaring metadata (views or workflows), configuration